hitokiri-mata/katacoda-courses/kubernetes-observability/hpa/intro.md

 In the following steps you will learn how to:

-- install the metrics-server for gathering metrics
+- install the metrics-server for gathering metrics,
-- install a pod that can be scaled
+- install a pod that can be scaled,
 - define the scaling rules and the number of pods to scale up and down,
-- how to increase service demand to trigger scaling up
+- how to increase service demand to trigger scaling up,
-- how to observe scaling up and down
+- how to observe scaling up and down.